RyanScottLewis/dsl/README.md

     p ryguy
     # => #<User:0x00000001b6dc78 @name="Ryan Lewis", @gender=:male, @age=19>

-As you can see, simply requiring DSL adds the Module/Class method `dsl_method`, which defines a new instance method for your class that only accepts a block.
+As you can see, simply requiring `dsl/import` adds the Module/Class method `dsl_method`, which defines a new instance method for your class that only accepts a block.

 `dsl_method` only accepts a `Hash`, the key being the instance method name and the value being the DSL class the method will use.